IronCoreLabs/ironoxide-swig-bindings/android/examples/example-instructions.md

     }
 ```

-- Run you app on an x86 emulator with the `Run` menu at the top of the window (you will have to setup an emulator the first time)
+- Run the app on an x86 emulator with the `Run` menu at the top of the window (you will have to set up an emulator the first time).